zacKolton/EQWorks-ProblemSet/README.md

 Remarks:
   - This program uses StdDraw.java to graphically represent the data
     - StdDraw.java methods can be found here "https://introcs.cs.princeton.edu/java/15inout/javadoc/StdDraw.html"
-  - There is no other graphing library used
+  - There is no graphing or statistical libraries used